pyeventsourcing/eventsourcing/docs/topics/domain.rst

-It is actually possible to decorate the ``pickup()`` command method with the :data:`@event` decorator, but if a decorated command method has conditional logic that would mean the state of the aggregate should not be evolved, you must take care to raise an exception rather than returning early, and raise an exception before changing the state of the aggregate at all.
+It is actually possible to decorate the ``pickup()`` command method with the :data:`@event` decorator, but if a decorated command method has conditional logic that would mean the state of the aggregate should not be evolved, you must take care both to raise an exception rather than returning early, and to raise an exception before changing the state of the aggregate at all.
 By raising an exception in the body of a decorated method, the triggered event will not in fact be appended to the aggregate's list of pending events, and it will be as if it never